Top

-Tucked away in the heart of the Canadian Rockies, Banff National Park feels like a dreamscape all year rounds.
+Tucked away in the heart of the Canadian Rockies, Banff National Park feels like a dreamscape all year round.
 Yet, when spring rolls in, it becomes truly spellbinding.
 If you’ve been craving a peaceful mountain escape wrapped in blue hues, crisp air, and postcard-worthy landscapes, spring is the season to go.
-Check out my re commendations below.
+Check out my recommendations below.

 Lakes to Visit

-Banff’s world-famous lakes look like paintings in the Spring.
-Lake Louise and Moraine Lake—those turquoise gems—become even more surreal as the glassy water reflects the warm colors of surrounding forests, creating a stunning site of glacier-blue waters.
-Just beyond Banff, Emerald Lake shimmers under the autumn sun, its mirror-like surface framed by rust and amber-colored trees.
+Banff’s world-famous lakes look like paintings in the spring.
+Lake Louise and Moraine Lake — those turquoise gems — become even more surreal as the glassy water reflects the snow-dusted peaks and evergreen forests, creating stunning glacier-blue scenery.
+Just beyond Banff, Emerald Lake shimmers beneath the mountain sky, its mirror-like surface framed by vibrant evergreen trees and thawing mountain scenery.
 Let’s take a look at all three.

 Lake Louise

 Lake Louise is perhaps the most popular lake in the area.
-Its gorgeous blue waters and mountainous backdrops attract people from everywhere.
-It’s probably the most photographed lake I the region.
-The lake sits in front of the famous Fairmount Chateau.
-Be prepared on any given weekend you can expect larger crowds and tourists with cameras eager to snap.
+Its gorgeous blue waters and mountainous backdrop attract visitors from all over the world.
+It’s probably the most photographed lake in the region.
+The lake sits in front of the famous Fairmont Chateau Lake Louise.
+Be prepared on any given weekend, you can expect larger crowds and tourists eager to capture the perfect photo.

 Moraine Lake

 Next, we have Moraine Lake.
-This is my absolute favorite lake in the area!
-Nothing is as breathtaking as its glacier-blue water surrounded by towering peaks or deep forest green trees.
-The lake’s iconic larch trees surround the lake.
-Moraine Lake is truly where nature meets raw earthy beauty.
-To get the best view, a quick hike to the top will not disappoint.
-Be sure to wear comfortable walking or hiking shoes.
-Additionally, trails such as Larch Valley and Sentinel Pass are especially spectacular this time of year.
+This is my absolute favorite lake in the area.
+Nothing is as breathtaking as its glacier-blue water surrounded by towering peaks and deep forest-green trees.
+Moraine Lake is truly where nature meets raw, earthy beauty.
+To get the best view, a quick hike to the top will not disappoint, so be sure to wear comfortable walking or hiking shoes.

 Emerald Lake

 The quietest of the three lakes is Emerald Lake.
-It’s a peaceful and mirror-like with a softer milkier blue hue.
-While the other two lakes are quite popular, Emerald Lake is perfect if you want a smaller crowd and don’t mind going slightly father out.
+It’s peaceful, mirror-like, and has a softer, milkier blue hue.
+While the other two lakes are quite popular, Emerald Lake is perfect if you want smaller crowds and don’t mind going slightly farther out.
 It’s located in Yoho National Park.
-Many tours via Viator offer a day tour of stops that include all three.
-Click here for the Viator tour I booked.
+Many tours via Viator offer day trips that include stops at all three lakes.

 Spa Serenity at the Fairmont Banff Springs